nextcord/nextcord/docs/api.rst

         The auto moderation rule will be triggered if someone says thing matches the Discord-preset filters.

+.. class:: ActionType

+    .. attribute:: block

+        Block the message from being sent.

+    .. attribute:: send_alert

+        Send an alert to the designated channel.

+    .. attribute:: timeout

+        Temporarily disable the user's ability to interact with the community.

 .. class:: ChannelType

     Specifies the type of channel.